BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

    - reboot
    - reset
    - date or date -s YYYY/MM/DD hh:mm:ss (in 24-hour format)
+   - ntpdate or ntpdate -u or ntpdate -u ntpServer
+   - crontab or crontab -l
    - free or free -s n (where 0 < n < 300)
    - dmesg or dmesg --follow
    - mkfs.fat